frccode/frccode/docs/Learn/Chapter_8/1_vision_explanation.md

 Since the introduction of vision assisted programming into FRC, there has been a spike in robot capabilities and the speed at which they can perform tasks.
 By givng your robot eyes and your code an extra data input, it played a key role in drammatically changing uping the playing field programmers were on when it comes to fast, competative, robotics.

+> **Note:** Much of this documentation/examples is based off [PhotonVision](https://docs.photonvision.org/en/latest/docs/description.html) and [WPILib Vision Processing](https://docs.wpilib.org/en/stable/docs/software/vision-processing/index.html) documentation that provides a more in depth explanation on the topics cover in this section.
+This section is meant to get users started on a simple vision program for those without any previous knowledge.
+However, it is recommended to check out these documentations for a more in depth understanding of vision systems.

 **What you'll build:**
 A robot that can detect and track targets using computer vision for autonomous aiming and navigation.